Castify-ai/Screenshot-Snaper/README.md

    cd <repo name>
 3. **install dependencies**
    npm install
+4. **start application**
    npm start

 ## connection

-1. Enable developer option and allow usb and  wireless debug in your device
+1. Enable developer option and allow USB and  wireless debug in your device **Authorize ADB Connections**
-2. The device needs to authorize the computer for ADB connections.
-This usually requires a one-time setup via USB, where you approve the connection.
+2. Connect your device to your computer via USB for the first-time setup.
+3. While connected via USB, run the following commands in your terminal: adb tcpip 5555 adb connect <device_ip_address>:5555
-3. After connection via USB you are able to connect wirelessly in your future connections
+After this setup, the user is able to connect wirelessly in future connection

 ## usage